In this quick guide, let's breakdown 3 MOA VS 6 MOA to help you better understand the subtle details to change how you think about them.

 - Better dot clarity with less emitter refraction for astigmatism users under daylight use

-- Sunlight will wash off the emitter starburst and leaving the shooter a clean and visible enough dot
+- Sunlight will wash off the emitter starburst and leave the shooter a clean and visible enough dot

 - Roughly the same size as most front sight post

-- No visible reticle tremors for steady aim.
+- No visible reticle tremors for a steady aiming point.

-However, a blurry red dot is usually a vision problem that need to be considered
+However, a blurry red dot is usually a vision problem that needs to be considered

-If astigmatism or other eye related problems affect the dot clarity, then you may need a vision check if you haven't.
+If astigmatism or other eye-related problems affect the red dot reticle clarity, then you may need a vision check if you haven't.

 How Does A 6 MOA Dot Perform At Night?